NCAA Football 06: Release

 Upon its release, NCAA Football 06 was the best-selling video game for July 2005, occupying both the number 1 and number 2 spots corresponding to the PlayStation 2 and Xbox versions respectively.
 The title also reached the number 6 spot for the list of best-selling video games of 2005.

 Reception

+The game was met with generally positive reception at the time of its release.
 By July 2006, the PlayStation 2 version of NCAA Football 06 had sold 1.2 million copies and earned $56 million in the United States.
 Next Generation ranked it as the 40th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
 Combined sales of NCAA Football console games reached 7 million units in the United States by July 2006.

-The game still ranks among the best game of the series, It also was met with positive reception on release.
 GameRankings and Metacritic gave it a score of 87.68% and 87 out of 100 for the Xbox version, and 87.42% and 87 out of 100 for the PlayStation 2 version.